-Rava idli is a popular Breakfast food that originated in the Tiffin centers of Karnataka.
+Rava idli is a popular Breakfast food originated in the Tiffin centers of Karnataka.
 It is a variation of the traditional Idli recipe but made with semolina, curd and some spices.
 Rava means semolina and idli are steamed cakes.
-Making rava idli is quick and easy since it is an instant recipe which needs no grinding and fermentation.
+Making rava idli is quick and easy since it is an instant recipe that needs no grinding and fermentation.

 The recipe shared here will give you delicious, soft & light rava idlis all without the flavor of curd or soapy taste of soda in it.
 If you have ever wondered how the rava idli from MTR tastes so delicious & good with a light texture then this recipe is a must try.

 In this post I have also shared the recipe to make potato sagu that is usually served with the rava idli in hotels.
 You can find it after the step-by-step photos.

 How to Make Rava Idli (Stepwise Photos)

 1. Heat 2 tbsps ghee in a kadai.
 Fry 8 split cashews until golden.
 Remove to a plate and set aside.

 2. To the same pan, add ½ teaspoon mustard seeds, ¼ teaspoon cumin seeds, ½ tablespoon chana dal and 1 tablespoon chopped cashews.
 Saute until the dal turns golden.

 3. Lower the heat.
 Then add 1 sprig chopped curry leaves, 2 chopped green chilies and ¾ teaspoon grated ginger.
 Saute for 30 seconds until the ginger smells good.

 4. Immediately add 1 cup rava/ semolina and begin to mix well.
 On a low flame fry the rava until crunchy and lightly aromatic.
 Do not brown the rava.